Cherokee County Conservation Board

 The Inkpaduta Canoe Trail on the Little Sioux runs from Spencer, in Clay County, Iowa, to Smithland, in southern Woodbury County.
 This span of river is approximately 134 miles in length.
 The Cherokee County Conservation Board maintains 12 river access areas from the northern county border to the southern.
 These various access points permit paddlers to experience a relaxing 1-4 hour float or to escape for a camping and floating adventure of over 3 or more days.

-We have canoes/kayaks for rent which includes the trailer, canoes/kayaks, life vests, and paddles.
-Cost is $200 for all of the equipment.
 No individual canoe/kayak rentals.
 Call the office to reserve.
 Equipment is to be used in Cherokee County and surrounding area.

 Cherokee County Paddler's Guide (PDF- 8.5"x14" printed)